simondate/adapt-lottie/README.md

 ## Limitations

-- The Adapt Lottie component can only use the SVG renderer, without images.
+- The Adapt Lottie component can only use the bodymovin SVG renderer.
+- The animation must be created as **vector-only** animation.
+- The animation should avoid pixel effects (such as the non-SVG versions of blur, shadow, etc.) that would generate additional images.

 <div float align=right><a href="#top">Back to Top</a></div>

 ----------------------------
-**Version number:**  0.9.0
+**Version number:**  0.9.10
 **Framework versions:** 2.4+
 **Author / maintainer:** [Dan Gray](https://github.com/dancgray)
 **Accessibility support:** Working / To be confirmed